UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

     Some other rules to follow when creating Actions:

-    If this is data that will be stored in localStorage (this is the case for most view options, such as checkboxes to control whether DNA/modifications/etc. are visible, font sizes, etc.), then this Action must implement `AppUIStateStorableAction`.
-(We can make this requirement go away by closing [issue #386](https://github.com/UC-Davis-molecular-computing/scadnano/issues/386).)

     Any action that will result in the DNA sequences being drawn in a different place (e.g., inverting the y-axis or removing a helix), should implement `SvgPngCacheInvalidatingAction`.

     Any Action modifying the `Design` should implement `UndoableAction`. ([Issue #386](https://github.com/UC-Davis-molecular-computing/scadnano/issues/386) is intended to handle this also.)
 This allows Ctrl+Z and Ctrl+Shift+Z for undo/redo.
 (Note there is something called `DesignChangingAction`, but that is more general.
 For instance, it is called when a new `Design` is loaded from a file, which changes the `Design`, but is not an undo-able action.)